Best Canvas For Painting For Beginners

 Back in the old days a lot of artists stretched their own – to be honest, some modern day artists do too Some work is involved, that.
 But we are a long way this side of working smarter and not harder, and most of us purchase the kind of canvas that is already stretched and ready to go.

 If you’re just starting out, all that legwork I described above is a skill for another time.
 Let’s get to the meat and potatoes of choosing the best canvas for painting-whether you’re taking classes or exploring a new hobby.

-What Should You Look For in an Artist Canvas?
+What Should You Look For in an Art Canvas?

 A quality artist canvas will be stretched, primed, read “cotton duck” on the label-that’s the gist of it, mainly.
 Bob Ross used to say on his show The Joy of Painting that a good canvas is “tough as nails” One thing I have noticed lately is that canvases are a little more lightweight than they used to be.

 That said always look to be sure that: 1) the frame is sturdy and not warped, 2) no loose staples are showing 3) clean surface with no evidence of yellowing, and finally 4) a smooth surface with a slight “tooth” to it.

 So Who Makes the Best Canvas For Painting?

 OK guys…I promised you the straight dope and here it is.
 Get Fredrix!!
 They are truly the best brand and I have been painting on them since, well, Bill Clinton’s first term in office.
 Have I used other brands?
 Sure…but I can tell you that Fredrix is the best.